Regenerative Tourism: Going beyond Sustainability.

-For our waste management programs we work with organizations such as The Plastic Solution, Precious Plastic Philippines and Green Antz Building that converts plastic waste into useful items and prevent these toxic trash to end up in our ocean.
+For our waste management programs, we work with organizations such as The Plastic Solution, Precious Plastic Philippines, and Green Antz Builders that convert plastic waste into useful items and prevent these toxic trash to end up in our ocean.

 4. Support responsible operators.

-As a society, we are becoming increasingly more aware that we need to take care of the planet.
-This is something that we also think about when we are on a holiday or out travelling.
-Travelling sustainably is not just possible — it also brings us much closer to the world in which we live.
+As a society, we are becoming increasingly aware that we need to take care of the planet.
+This is something that we also think about when we are on a holiday or out traveling.
+Traveling sustainably is not just possible — it also brings us much closer to the world in which we live.

-While hotels like us have a huge role to play, the success of the concept depends on traveller’s’ actions too.
+While hotels like ours have a huge role to play, the success of the concept depends on travelers' actions too.
 But you can count on us that we will work on improving our business and head towards regenerative tourism.
 We hope to see you in Subic Bay very soon!

 Enjoy this short video of El Kabayo Falls in Subic Bay!